marksandspencer/marksandspencer.github.io/_posts/2022-08-05-nx-plugins.md

 ## Introduction

-Nx Plugins is a [Nx](https://nx.dev) mono repo which consists of plugins which supports the Nx eco-system.
+Nx Plugins is a [Nx](https://nx.dev) mono repo which consists of plugins which support the Nx eco-system.

 Our plugins so far include: